imabadparent/absurdle-c/README.md

 This is a clone of the game [Absurdle](https://qntm.org/absurdle), which itself is a take on the game [Wordle](https://www.nytimes.com/games/wordle/index.html).
-This is my second project in C, and was mainly made as a learning experience.
+This is my second project in C and was mainly made as a learning experience.

 ## How it works